Close Menu

 Helping you Through Some of Life’s Most Challenging and Important Moments

-The Donna Hung Law Group practices family law and criminal defense in Orlando to guide people through some of the most difficult times they will face in their lives.
+The Donna Hung Law Group practices family law in Orlando to guide people through some of the most difficult times they will face in their lives.
 If you are going through a divorce or custody dispute, if you have been accused of domestic violence or have yourself been a victim of domestic violence, or if you have been arrested and charged with a crime, our attorneys are here to protect your rights and be a strong voice on your behalf.
 We truly have your best interests at heart and work hard to achieve a favorable outcome for you.

 Clients of the Donna Hung Law Group are kept fully informed throughout the entire course of their representation.
 You will know what to expect at every stage of your case, and you will be given high-quality, practical advice that will enable you to make the best decisions regarding your legal issues.
 Our Orlando divorce lawyers take an aggressive, solution-oriented approach to resolve your matter efficiently and effectively.